 - completely (or almost) free flights (taxes/surcharges to pay, but not always)

-So here’s the overview, these are the 2 main types of Points.
-You can now read Part 2: How Fixed Value Points Work.
+So here’s the overview, these are the 2 types of rewards.

 Want to see our current discounted plane tickets?